-For such reasons, contact center leaders now are moving toward a principle called “right-channeling”—ushering customers to the most efficient channel for their needs, helping them feel recognized and valued without losing sight of efficiency.1
+For such reasons, contact centre leaders now are moving toward a principle called “right-channelling”—ushering customers to the most efficient channel for their needs, helping them feel recognised and valued without losing sight of efficiency.1

 Technology can solve simple problems quickly with minimal staff intervention.